khalidelkarhouni/Data-Analysis/Event Log Analysis/README.md

 **Project Overview**

 I conducted an extensive data analysis project using raw JSON data from an online game environment, analyzing over 180 days' worth of interaction logs of 2 factions totaling around 230 players.
 This exercise focused on turning complex, unstructured data into meaningful insights through data cleaning, transformation, and visualization techniques.
+The analysis was done using R and Microsoft Excel.

 **Key Data**